Treatment for Anxiety in Waltham, MA—Counseling and Therapy

 - Some classmates just texted, asking if I can go out.
 No, I lied.
 I’m busy.
 Busy breathing, reassuring myself, apologizing.
 Maybe next time.
 Probably not.

 - This constant conversation in my head rehashes every fear, every worry, every insecurity I have ever had.
 That voice reminds me all the ways I am not enough…all the ways I mess up.

-Thriveworks Waltham offers treatment for anxiety because many options are available to those who struggle.
+Thriveworks Counseling in Waltham, MA offers treatment for anxiety because many options are available to those who struggle.
 Our counselors, psychologists, and therapists work with each client, individually.
 We have helped many people find a diagnosis, a treatment plan, and relief.